Geetha63/MS-Teams-Scripts/CQDReport/README.md

 Run the script

-Once you run the script it will prompt for option 1 or 2\
+Once you run the script it will prompt for option 1 or 2

 If you have choosen the **option 1** please provide the parameters

-Start Date – “Please Provide Start Date” \
+Start Date – “Please Provide Start Date”

-End Date – “Please Provide End date” \
+End Date – “Please Provide End date”

-Press enter to continue \
+Press enter to continue

 Or if you have choosen the **option 2** please provide the `Input.csv` file

-Now script open popup to connect the CQDDATA
+Now script will popup for Teams Admin credentialsto to connect the CQDDATA tool

 ![Signin](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/CQD-Signin.png)